Tribler/trustchain-superapp/common/README.md

 The multi-signature block is sent to all participants in a community.
 Voters can vote by responding to the proposer's half-block with another half-block containing a 'YES' or a 'NO'.
 There are a couple of problems with this implementation.

 First of all, the proposer would be able to hide the entire vote if the outcome is not in its favour.
-This block-hiding could be detected by crawling the chains of the elligible voters, but the current implementation does not do so.
+This block-hiding could be detected by crawling the chains of the eligible voters, but the current implementation does not do so.
 Secondly, voters' voters are only stored on the proposer's and the voter's chain.
 This means that if both were to remove their chains, the outcome of the vote cannot be retrieved.
 Finally, it is assumed that the proposer stays available during the voting process.

 In short, yes/no voting should really only be used, if ever, in case of a trusted proposer.